 Noncampus: Noncampus property refers to any building or property that is owned, controlled, or used by an institution in direct support of, or relation to, its educational purposes.
 EWHAI-Madison does not own, control, or use any noncampus building or property.
-Thus, noncampus crime stats are not reported.
+The Noncampus includes EWHAI- Shorewood School/Clinic building, yards, and parking lot located at 4601 N Oakland Ave, Milwaukee, WI 53211.
 Public Property: Public property includes thoroughfares, streets and sidewalks immediately adjacent to or accessible to campus property.
 The US Department of Education uses a "sidewalk/street/sidewalk" rule to determine the boundary of public property.
 This includes Normandy Lane and Potomec Lane adjacent to EWHAI, as well as the sidewalks on both sides.